luzexi/blog/luzexi.com/hyde-master/_posts/2018-07-23-have-fun-in-watch-video.md

 #Have fun in watch video

 This is a funy video I would like to share with you.
 Learn english should be more funy than u think.
-I prefer find out the funy way to keep, not only the boring thing as learn words or do homework on paper.
+I prefer to find out the funy way to keep, not only the boring thing as learn words or do homework on paper.

 ===

 The way I find out this time is a short funy video.
-It's just has 3 minutes long to watch, but make me laugh out loudly.
+It's just has 3 minutes long to watch, but makes me laugh out loudly.

 The story happend in a normal company, a person which in HR department is having a interview with a job seeker.